-If you’re reading this guide, we’re assuming that you’ve either been bitten by a potential bed bug, or you’ve seen a bug and want to check if it’s a danger to you.
-The truth is, bed bugs are so small, you’ll only see them if you look very very closely.
-Their eggs are even smaller, and they lay thousands at a time, so if you suspect you have bed bugs it’s important to make sure you’ve looked in every possible hiding place to eliminate them from your mattress.
+If you’re reading this guide, we’re assuming you’ve either been bitten by a bed bug or you’ve spotted something suspicious on your mattress.
+Truth is, bed bugs are so small you’ll only see them if you look very closely, or if you break out a magnifying glass.
+Their eggs are even smaller, and bed bugs lay thousands of eggs at a time!

-One of the best giveaways that you’ve got a bed bug infestation is the traces of fecal matter they leave behind.
-These small brown spots are a good indication of the presence of bed bugs, and they’re likely to be found on concealed parts of your mattress, such as the underside or in any folds of material.
+One of the best giveaways that you're dealing with a bed bug infestation is the traces of fecal matter they leave behind.
+Bed bug poop looks like small brown 'spots'.
+These are likely to be found on concealed parts of your mattress, such as the underside or in any folds of material.

 How to remove bed bugs from your mattress

-You should remove your mattress from your bed frame as soon as you begin to suspect you have bed bugs.
-If you can, take the mattress outside so as not to further contaminate your home.
-There could be some chemicals involved in the removal process, so make sure your space is well ventilated.
+Remove your mattress from your bed frame as soon as you suspect you have bed bugs.
+If possible, take the mattress outside to avoid contaminating your bedroom.
+There could also be some chemicals involved in the removal process, so make sure your chosen cleaning space is well ventilated.

-You should also strip your bed entirely.
-That means your bed topper, any linens and your duvet.
-If these items are washable, put them in your washer on the highest allowed temperature setting for each item.
+Strip your bed fully.
+That includes your bed topper, any linens and your duvet.
+If these items are washable, put them in your machine on the highest temperature setting allowed for each item.
 Follow up with your hottest dryer setting.
-It may be wise to replace bulkier, denser items, especially the one you lay your head upon - use our guide to the best pillows to find a suitable replacement.

 It can be tempting to use chemical pesticides to treat your bed bug issue.
-If you do this, make absolutely sure that the product you pick is safe for indoor use.
-You should also be wary of using these treatments on furniture such as mattresses and couches - only do this if you’re using a trusted EPA-approved treatment that explicitly says it’s fine for use on upholstery.
+If you do, make sure that the product you pick is safe for indoor use.
+You should also be wary of using these treatments on mattresses and fabric-covered beds.
+In fact, only do this if you’re using an EPA-approved treatment that says it’s upholstery-safe.

 How long does it take to remove bed bugs from a mattress?

-Because they can live for a year without feeding, a mattress infested with bed bugs needs to be left in a sealed and airtight plastic bag for a full year, according to the EPA.
+It’s difficult to remove bed bugs from your mattress entirely, and if you miss one, that could be all it takes to enable a second infestation.
+Because they can live for a long time without feeding, a bed bug-infested mattress needs to be left in an airtight plastic bag for a full year, according to the EPA.